altairyash/getmeusers/README.md

 # getmeusers
 a small python script to generate a users list from exif data of multiple PDFs

-Make a folder named pdf in the same directory as the getmeusers.py and run the script.
+-> Make a folder named "pdf" in the same directory as the getmeusers.py and run the script.
-All the creators of pdf will be stored in a users.txt file
+-> All the creators of pdf will be stored in a users.txt file

-I use this whenever I gotta use CME while hacking.